cflynn07/myblog/posts/2019-02-26-website-in-a-binary.md

 and images.
 With golang, testing http route handlers that look for specific files on disk, such as templates, can be a bit tricky. `go test` compiles your go code and runs the binary from a temporary directory.
-It does not copy your static files to the temporary directory, so route handlers wont be able to find files on disk with relative include paths and your tests will fail.
+It does not copy your static files to the temporary directory, so route handlers won't be able to find files on disk with relative include paths and your tests will fail.
 The same problem exists with `go install`.